populationgenomics/production-pipelines/docs/large_cohort_pipeline_readme.md

 The detailed description for each stage is as follows:
 ### CramMultiQC Stage

 1. Alignment: the first step is to align the given input files.
-By default, DRAGMAP version 1.3.0 is used (==where is this actually fed into the script from the config file?==).
-This then outputs a CRAM file with a corresponding index ==(what does that mean?)==.
+By default, DRAGMAP is used, with the version matching the tag of the corresponding image used for the alignment job (specified in. [images] within the config file).
+This then outputs a CRAM file with a corresponding index file (.crai file).
 <ins>Configurable inputs:</ins>
 	* [workflow].check_intermediates
 	* [workflow].skip_samples_with_missing_input